Chiakai-Chang/portfolio/index.md

   * Developed over 20 programs to aid in police work, demonstrating a strong technical acumen and innovative approach to policing.
 Proficient in Python programming and data analysis.
 Finalist and People's Choice Award winner at the 2022 Intel DevCup, where I developed a device for real-time detection of security threats and automatic protective measures.
 - **Distinguished Instructor and Speaker:**
   * Regularly served as a seed instructor for cybercrime investigation training at the Taichung City Police Department and twice invited as a lecturer for the crime intelligence analysis course at the National Police Agency, Ministry of the Interior.
 Demonstrated ability to share knowledge and expertise with others in the field.
+- **AI Achievements in Law Enforcement:**
+  * Developed a "News Release Automatic Generation System" that won first place in the 7th AI Entrepreneurship Innovation Competition at Taiwan AI Academy.
+Finalist and People's Choice Award winner at the 2022 Intel DevCup for developing a device for real-time detection of security threats.
 - **Recognized Roles:**
   * Senior Tech Crime Investigator.
   * Crime Intelligence Analyst.